-Tesla solar roofs are the brainchild of Elon Musk, the man behind the Tesla electric vehicle and the SpaceX spacecraft company.
+Tesla Solar Roof are the brainchild of Elon Musk, the man behind the Tesla electric vehicle and the SpaceX spacecraft company.

 Tesla tiles are tempered glass with a lifetime warranty.
 Two types of glass tiles are made: Solar tiles equipped with a solar cell and non-solar tiles.

 Tesla states that its roof will cost $24-$28 per square foot * 1.5 (Tesla has recently increased the price by at least 50% and nullified thousands of signed contracts between Tesla and homeowners), though the exact figure continues to change as the tile design has undergone multiple iterations and the total cost of the system has recently increased by a whopping 50% to 100%.
 The production of new tiles is supposedly underway, but the product availability remains uncertain.

-3 IN 1 ROOF BIPV solar tiles are set to be released in 2019.
+3 IN 1 ROOF BIPV solar tiles are covered here.
 These innovative roofing tiles are made from closed-cell polyurethane foam topped with a cementitious coating.